tarwn/lessthandot-hugo/blogs/content/posts/2011-03-31-my-experience-attending-a-free.md

 ---
 In November 2010, before the annual PASS Summit, Brent Ozar held the first Free-Con, in Seattle WA.
 He invited a pretty impressive list of SQL community speakers and bloggers to talk about, well, speaking and blogging, and careers.
 You can read his wrap-up of it here: http://www.brentozar.com/archive/2010/11/my-latest-experiment-sqlpass-freecon/.
 Grant Fritchey, Kendra Little, Jeremiah Peschka, Tom LaRock, Karen Lopez, and more were there.

-I remember quickly reading the post and thinking, “OK, Brent got a bunch of Those People in a room to talk about cool stuff.
-Must be nice.”
+I remember quickly reading the post and thinking, "OK, Brent got a bunch of Those People in a room to talk about cool stuff.
+Must be nice."
 Then I went back to working.

-Imagine my surprise when I got an email from Brent in early February saying, “I noticed you submitted to speak at SQL Saturday 67.
+Imagine my surprise when I got an email from Brent in early February saying, "I noticed you submitted to speak at SQL Saturday 67.
 I'm holding a Free-Con the day before.
-Want to come?”
+Want to come?"

 Wait.